gtigas/CLI-Chess/README.md

 3. Navigate into the game folder `$ cd CLI-Chess`
 4. Install dependencies `$ bundle install`
 5. To start the game, run `$ ruby game.rb`
+6. When prompted type 'yes' or 'no' to play against the computer.

 ## Features/Implementation
 CLI Chess is split up into four basic pieces: